Chinese medicine and how to live in harmony with the fall season

 As our bodies begin to transition from the yang of summer to the yin of winter, we need to take things slowly, be more mindful, and present.
 Tune into what you love, surround yourself with people you feel the most connected to, and focus on what serves you and adds value to your life.
 Reject the rest.

 Need help boosting your immune system, increasing your energy, or transitioning to the new season?
-Schedule your free 15-minute consultation to learn more and get started.
+Schedule your free 15-minute discovery call to learn more and get started.